 The Search Builder can create complex search forms that determine the number of records to be displayed per page, the order the records are displayed and the SQL operator to be used to perform the search.
-To begin the process of creating a search form, click on the Search Builder option in Builders tab of the Toolbox.
+To begin the process of creating a search form, click on the Search Builder option in Builders tab.

 Select or create the database connection for the search.
 You can select one of the existing database connections, create a new connection or select one of the sample databases.

 |Use an existing database connection||Select previously configured database connection.|